-As an attorney in private practice in Colorado, Catherine Hammond provides extensive estate and tax planning services to individuals and businesses.
-Ms. Hammond’s primary focus is protecting families from the devastating legal effects of disability and death.
-She is passionate about helping people to pass on their legacies by creating comprehensive, values-based estate plans which minimize taxes, costs and government interference.
-Ms. Hammond will take the time to get to know you as individuals, to learn about your life and values, and work closely with you through an ongoing relationship to ensure your personal and financial goals are met as your life and the laws change over the years.
+As an attorney in Colorado, Catherine Hammond provides estate and tax planning services to individuals and businesses.
+Ms. Hammond’s primary focus is protecting families from the devastating legal effects of disability and death through creating comprehensive, values-based estate plans which minimize taxes, costs, and government interference.
+Ms. Hammond will take the time to get to know you as an individual, learning about your life and values.
+She will work closely with you through an ongoing relationship to ensure your personal and financial goals are met as your life and the laws change over the years.

-Ms. Hammond is a member of WealthCounsel, ElderCounsel, the National Academy of Elder Law Attorneys, the Colorado Springs Estate Planning Council, the Colorado and El Paso Bar associations, and is trained as a reconciler through Peacemaker Ministries.
-She formerly served on the Board of Governors for the American Academy of Estate Planning Attorneys.
-She is admitted to practice law before the Supreme Court of Colorado as well as the U.S. District Courts.
+Ms. Hammond is a member of WealthCounsel, ElderCounsel, the National Academy of Elder Law Attorneys, the Colorado Springs Estate Planning Council, and the Purposeful Planning Institute.
+She previously served on the Board of Governors for the American Academy of Estate Planning Attorneys.

 More than simply an attorney, Ms. Hammond also serves clients and their families through transformational coaching, especially through life transitions.
 She is currently pursuing her certification in Integrative Personal Development to more deeply support clients in living fully, bravely, and beautifully for all of their days.